About the Centre for Machine Vision

 Another distinctive feature of our laboratory is our emphasis on both hardware design and algorithm development.
 On many projects, we collaborated with industrial partners to develop working prototypes.

 Our objective is to be an internationally recognised centre of excellence in fundamental and applied research.
 We will achieve this by:

 - Winning research and consultancy contracts from both commercial and publicly funded bodies world-wide

 - Demonstrating excellence in research through international publication

-We have developed a network of close collaborative academic and industrial partnerships throughout the UK, Europe and the USA.
-The UWE Centre for Machine Vision is now recognized as one of only 3 UK centres with expertise in PS.
+We have a network of collaborative academic and industrial international partnerships throughout the UK, Europe and the USA - listed below:

-We are actively engaged in networking and new bid preparation, particularly in evolving medical and security areas.
-This includes new opportunities for 3D imaging in improved diagnostics and human behaviour analysis.
+We are actively engaged in bid preparation, particularly in evolving medical and security areas, for new opportunities in 3D imaging to improve diagnostics and human behaviour analysis.